Chart Color Schemes

 Health outcomes data shows excellent results in Canning Vale, with very low prevalence of common health conditions across all age groups.

-The rate of private health cover is high at approximately 56% (21,002 people).
-Asthma and arthritis are the most prevalent medical conditions, affecting 5.4% and 5.2% of residents respectively.
-A majority, 77.8%, report no medical ailments, compared to 0% in Greater Perth overall.
-As of 2021, 13.8% of Canning Vale's population is aged 65 and over (5,186 people).
-Health outcomes among seniors align with the general population's health profile.
+Approximately 56% of the total population (~21,024 people) have private health cover.
+The most prevalent medical conditions are asthma and arthritis, affecting 5.4% and 5.2% of residents respectively.
+A significant majority, 77.8%, report being completely free from medical ailments, compared to 0% in Greater Perth overall.
+Canning Vale has 13.8% of residents aged 65 and over (5,192 people), with seniors exhibiting strong health outcomes broadly comparable to the general population's health profile.

 Frequently Asked Questions - Health